 When you have a cold or flu you often feel pretty helpless, as it’s just a matter of waiting for the virus to run it’s course.
 Even more so when you’re pregnant, you feel like there’s nothing you can do to ease the cold and flu symptoms.
 There’s no need to splash out on expensive pills and potions when there are so many proven home remedies out there.
 I’ve done some research and here are (at least)13 home remedies for colds and flu that are also safe in pregnancy.
 If you’re breastfeeding, use mint with caution, as it can have an effect on milk production.
+You can also use a lot of the over the counter treatments, just check with the pharmacist.
+Anything with Guaifenisin (often found in cough medicine) thins mucous, but it also thins cervical mucous, so can be dangerous in pregnancy.

 1 Saline Nasal Rinse